103rd (Lancashire Artillery Volunteers) Regiment Royal Artillery: 20th Century History

 Officers and men of the Lancashire Artillery Volunteers continued to give service during the two world wars of the 20th Century.

 In 1967, some of these units were amalgamated to form 103rd (Lancashire Artillery Volunteers) Light Air Defence Regiment Royal Artillery (Volunteers).
 Its units were Headquarters Battery at Liverpool, 208 (3rd West Lancashire) Light Air Defence Battery at Liverpool and 209 (The Manchester Artillery) Light Air Defence Battery at Manchester.
 In 1969 213 (South Lancashire Artillery) Light Air Defence Battery was formed at St Helens and joined the regiment.

 In 1976, the regiment changed its designation to 103rd (Lancashire Artillery Volunteers) Air Defence Regiment Royal Artillery (Volunteers) upon being equipped with the Blowpipe missile air-defense weapon.
 Then, in 1986, 216 (The Bolton Artillery) Battery was formed at Bolton and joined the regiment.

 In 1992, as a result of the Options for Change, the regiment lost one Air-Defence Battery (213 Air-Defense Battery, which was amalgamated with HQ Battery at St Helens) and Regimental Headquarters were moved from Deysbrooke Barracks, Liverpool, to St. Helens to be co-located with HQ Battery.

-Modern day

 In 2001, the regiment transferred from Air Defence to the Field Artillery as a Light Gun Regiment.

+Batteries

 Under Army 2020, 209 (Manchester & St Helens) Battery Royal Artillery increased to a battery size.
 210 (Staffordshire) Battery Royal Artillery, based in Wolverhampton, joined this regiment from 106th (Yeomanry) Regiment Royal Artillery, and re-roled to a light gun battery.
 103 Regiment is paired with the regular 4th Regiment RA under the 1st Artillery Brigade.

 The current structure of the regiment is as follows: